wumm-project/Leipzig-Seminar/Winterterm-2021/README.md

 materials you have to produce (presentations, seminar papers) as well as to (annotated) chat sessions of the seminar discussions, in which your names are also mentioned.
 We assume your consent to this procedure if you do not explicitly object.
-The discussions themselves are __not__ recorded.
+The discussions themselves are __not__ recorded, but the chat protocols are published in an edited form.